 Respite serves children age four and older and adults.

-Funding Accepted: Amerigroup, UnitedHealthcare, Fee for Service/HIPP Medicaid Waiver, Private Pay
+Funding Accepted: Amerigroup, Iowa Total Care, Fee for Service/HIPP Medicaid Waiver, Private Pay

 Once you have completed the application and have all the required materials, please send them to Camp Sunnyside by one of the following methods: